dtcenter/METviewer/docs/installation.rst

 Introduction
 ------------

-This chapter describes how to install the MET package.
-MET has been developed and tested on Linux operating systems.
+This chapter describes how to install METviewer.
+METviewer has been developed and tested on Linux operating systems.
 Support for additional platforms and compilers may be added in future releases.
-The MET package requires many external libraries to be available on the user's computer prior to installation.
-Required and recommended libraries, how to install MET, the MET directory structure, and sample cases are described in the following sections.

 Installing METviewer
 --------------------